Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `privateEndpoints.roleAssignments.delegatedManagedIdentityResourceId`

+Optional.
 The Resource Id of the delegated managed identity resource.

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.roleAssignments.description`

+Optional.
 The description of the role assignment.

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.roleAssignments.principalType`

+Optional.
 The principal type of the assigned principal ID.

 - Required: No
 - Type: string